-- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly - Ensure that staff read, understand and follow part one of KCSIE September 2022 - Ensure a named Governor takes leadership responsibility for safeguarding arrangements and receives appropriate training in the management of safeguarding - Attend Prevent training at least bi-annually - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
-Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role - • - Support and monitor a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high - Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
-Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, e.g. emails, as required, but at least annually, including a thorough induction
+- Take strategic leadership responsibility for the school's safeguarding arrangements - Ensure that the school complies with its duties under the above child protection and safeguarding legislation - Ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly - Ensure that staff read, understand and follow part one and Annex B of KCSIE September 2023 - Ensure a named Governor takes leadership responsibility (Lisa Gregoire-Parker) for safeguarding arrangements and receives appropriate training in the management of safeguarding - Attend Prevent training at least every two years - Appoint an appropriate member of staff from the SLT to the role of DSL and one or more deputy DSLs to provide support and ensure that they are trained to the same standard as the DSL ensuring that the roles are explicit in their job description(s).
+Ensure the provision of appropriate support, funding, training, resources, and time to carry out their role - Support and monitor a whole-school approach to safeguarding; this includes ensuring that safeguarding and child protection are at the forefront and ethos remains consistently high - Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
+Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, that safeguarding is embedded with the curriculum, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, including online safety and expectations and responsibilities relating to filtering and monitoring systems e.g. emails, as required, but at least annually, including a thorough induction